 - Funds from the conferences they will be attending

 - Their college

 A letter from the applicant's advisor is required indicating whether there are department - and college - level options for alternative funding.
-Graduate students may not receive more than one Conference Funding award per academic year.
-Approximately 90 awards will be distributed each academic year.
+Graduate students may not receive more than one Conference Funding award per academic year, July to June.

 Both forms must be received by the deadline or the application will not be considered.

 All students will be notified of their status in the lottery within one week of the closing of applications.